Washington Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed options.
-Standard vehicles ship affordably on open trailers.
-Reserve enclosed trailers for high-value cars needing extra protection from weather and road debris.
+Open trailers cost less than enclosed ones since they carry more vehicles per trip.
+For standard cars, open trailers work fine.
+Reserve enclosed trailers for high-end vehicles that need extra protection from weather and road debris.

 7